 Symptoms of undermethylation should improve if you follow my recommendations for methylation support below.

-Although undermethylation is more common with the MTHFR gene, overmethylation may instead be the case.
+Although undermethylation is more common with the MTHFR gene, overmethylation may instead be the case for some.
 This can affect the thyroid and adrenals, as well as cause other health problems.
 Overmethylation can also occur if people start taking methylation support supplements that are too potent (see the precautions section below for more information on what to do if this happens).

 Symptoms of overmethylation can include: